Electrocatalysis and Electrochemical Systems are Key for a Sustainable Future

 Storage of renewable energy is a major challenge in future energy system.
 Water electrolyzers that can split water into H2 and O2 (2H2O + electricity -> 2H2+O2) have attracted enormous attention as H2 being considered a long-term energy carrier (compared to renewable electrons stored in batteries).
 However, larger quantities of fresh water will likely become a bottleneck if hydrogen electrolyzers are widely deployed.
 In hot arid coastal regions where seawater and solar are readily available, it is very attractive to directly use sweater instead of high-purity water to generate H2, which is then supplied to a fuel cell system to co-produce electricity and fresh water.
 Despite great progress has been made in seawater electrolysis, splitting seawater faces chemical and engineering challenges.
 At the anode, the desired oxygen evolution reaction (OER, 4OH- -> O2 + 2H2O + 4e-, E0 = 1.23 V vs RHE) is competed by undesired chloride oxidation reactions, dominant by Cl2 evolution (ClER, 2Cl- -> Cl2, E0 = 1.36 V vs RHE).
 The design criteria for seawater electrolyzers need an anode potential of < 1.72 V vs RHE, and an alkaline electrolyte with pH>7.5 to avoid ClER.
 Materials of electrolyzer components need tolerate seawater corrosion.

-We are investigating hydrogen evolution reaction (HER) cathode catalysts avoiding Mg(OH)2 deposition, Cl-tolerant oxygen evolution reaction (OER) anode catalysts, and rational design of seawater electrolyzer for H2 production. as well studying chlorine-mediated hydrocarbon transformations with real seawater chlorine sources.
+We are investigating hydrogen evolution reaction (HER) cathode catalysts avoiding Mg(OH)2 deposition, Cl-tolerant oxygen evolution reaction (OER) anode catalysts, and rational design of seawater electrolyzer for H2 production. as well studying chlorine-mediated hydrocarbon transformations with natural seawater as the chlorine source.

 We have been actively researching electrocatalysis, electrodes, and electrochemical devices for many years.
-Our past research projects include selective electrocatalytic oxidation of alcohols, direct alcohol fuel cells, direct carbohydrazide fuel cells, oxygen reduction and evolution reactions, electrochemical reduction of CO2, photoelectrolysis of biorenewables, advanced catalytic materials, electrochemical processing of biorenewables, and they can be found in our published articles.
+Our past research projects include selective electrocatalytic oxidation of alcohols, direct alcohol fuel cells, direct carbohydrazide fuel cells, oxygen reduction and evolution reactions, photoelectrolysis of biorenewables, advanced catalytic materials, electrochemical processing of biorenewables, and they can be found in our published articles.